-Rodge has over ten years of experience as an Editor having worked with The Literary Consultancy in London (2007-12), then freelance on over twenty novels, anthologies and short story collections, first at Cargo Books, and then Freight Books, up to 2017.
+Rodge has fifteen years of experience as an Editor having worked with The Literary Consultancy in London (2007-21), then freelance on over twenty novels, anthologies and short story collections, first at Cargo Books, and then Freight Books, up to 2017.
 Along with the poet James Byrne, Rodge was Co-Director of Edge Hill University Press from 2015-2019.

 Rodge has worked as editor on books by, amongst others: Dorothy Alexander, Gillian Best, Michael Cannon, Toni Davidson, Ever Dundas, Julian Furman, Barry Gornell, Vicki Jarrett, Neil Mackay, Cathy McSporran, Carl MacDougall, Iain Maloney, Wayne Price, Dilys Rose, Allyson Stack, Lara Williams, Allan Wilson & James Yorkston.